 In this case wool fabric gains another benefit of being resistant to mold, mildew and rot.
 Nevertheless, studies have shown that the presence of excess water is crucial to antibacterial properties of wool.

-Furthermore, microscopic bristles on the wool fibers make unfriendly conditions for dust mites to thrive and they stay away from it.
+Furthermore, microscopic bristles on the natural wool fibers make unfriendly conditions for dust mites to thrive and they stay away from it.

 Organic wool is a natural anti-allergen.
 It is antistatic and does not attract dust and dirt.
 Persons suffering from asthma or eczema are advised to use wool duvets and pillows.
 On the other hand, the myth of wool being a common allergen can be explained.
 Some people tend to be allergic to aforementioned lanolin and not to natural wool fiber itself.
 Worth mentioning that lanolin used in hand creams, lip balms and moisturizers is actually natural oil removed from fiber.